vadim-vic/Symbolic-regression/README.md

 <p>MVR generates and selects non-linear regression models.
 It was written in the Matlab language and intended to be used as an open-source code.
 </p>
 <h2>Introduction</h2>
 <p>This software is intended as a curve-fitting tool.
-The models (curves) are generated using the set of primitive functions.
+The models (curves) are generated using a set of primitive functions.
 <!-- More information on the algorithms could be found in <a href="http://strijov.com/papers/strijov08cnrs.pdf">the presentation</a>,
 and in <a href="http://strijov.com/papers/strijov06poisk_jct_en.pdf">the paper</a>.
 The complete documentation in English is coming.
 The applications are biology, physics, ecology, economics, etc.  -->